To Hell and Back - Near Death Experiences

 To Hell and Back

-Dr. Rawlings Documentary
+by Dr. Rawlings Documentary

 Dr. Maurice Rawlings, MD, a heart surgeon, has written a number of books on the death experience and clearly shows from his own practice and from the experiences of his patients, that not everyone goes to the light when they die, where there is total love.
 Many of his patients, after being resuscitated on the operating table, spoke about hell.